astridx/meinblog/sik/r/react-gatsby-js/index.md

 ---
-title: "Gatsby.js - A powerful Static Site Generator"
+title: 'Gatsby.js - A powerful Static Site Generator'
-description: "Are you considering to use Gatsby.js as static side generator for your website or web application?
-Learn about all the benefits of using Gatsby.js with React ..."
+description: 'Are you considering to use Gatsby.js as static side generator for your website or web application?
+Learn about all the benefits of using Gatsby.js with React ...'
-date: "2019-07-08T07:50:46+02:00"
+date: '2019-07-08T07:50:46+02:00'
-categories: ["React", "Gatsby"]
+categories: ['React', 'Gatsby']
-keywords: ["gatsby.js", "gatsbyjs", "gatsby react"]
+keywords: ['gatsby.js', 'gatsbyjs', 'gatsby react']
-hashtags: ["#100DaysOfCode", "#GatsbyJs"]
+hashtags: ['#100DaysOfCode', '#GatsbyJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />